-When you have pneumonia, the air sack inside your lungs slowly gets filled up with pus and also other liquids, thus reducing the pathway of oxygen, which finds trouble reaching the lungs.
-People who are at a higher risk with this illness are anyone who is over 65 years old.
-Also, people with suppressed immune system, with heart and lung disease, people suffering from alcoholism, kidney failure, HIV, diabetes are high risk patients of this disease.
-Children who are below 2 years of age are also at risk once they get infected with pneumonia.
+When a person has pneumonia, the air sack inside your lungs slowly gets filled up with pus and other liquids, thus reducing the pathway of oxygen.
+People with suppressed immune systems, heart and lung disease or suffering from alcoholism, kidney failure, HIV, diabetes are at higher risk.
+Children who are below 2 years of age are also at risk.

-The pneumonia vaccine for children is PCV13 that is provided as a part of the recommended vaccine for all children who are under the age of two.
-This vaccine protects the children from 13 pneumococcal bacteria.
-There is also another vaccine PPSV23 available for children (beyond 2 years) and adults and is advised for people who have chronic medical issues, which puts them in a high risk zone, like all adults who are over the age of 65.
+The pneumonia vaccine for children is PCV13.
+This is a recommended vaccine for all children who are under the age of two.
+This vaccine protects children from 13 pneumococcal bacteria.
+There is another vaccine PPSV23 available for children (beyond 2 years) and adults.

 Doctors usually prescribe over-the-counter medications to treat symptoms of pneumonia.
 These medicines act as fever reducers or pain relievers like aspirin, ibuprofen, acetaminophen and cough medicines.
 If the symptoms are more severe, then the doctor may prefer antibiotics such as antiviral agents or antibacterial drugs to treat it.

 The treatment is generally decided on basis of age, overall health, medical history and severity of pneumonia.
 Patients are advised to take complete rest along with drinking plenty of fluids to stay hydrated so that the immunity can be boosted.
 In some cases, hospitalization is also required for early and fast recovery from pneumonia through the administration of intravenous antibiotics and fluids.